I-Energy-IoT/go-skeleton/README.md

 # go-skeleton
-Skeleton for golang project include tools for scafoding code with full strucure for I-energy iot project
+Skeleton for golang project with tools for scaffolding code with full structure for I-Energy IoT project

 ## Features